Davies–Bouldin index: Explanation

+Lower index values indicate a better clustering result.
+The index is improved (lowered) by increased separation between clusters and decreased variation within clusters.

 These conditions constrain the index so defined to be symmetric and non-negative.
 Due to the way it is defined, as a function of the ratio of the within cluster scatter, to the between cluster separation, a lower value will mean that the clustering is better.
 It happens to be the average similarity between each cluster and its most similar one, averaged over all the clusters, where the similarity is defined as Si above.
 This affirms the idea that no cluster has to be similar to another, and hence the best clustering scheme essentially minimizes the Davies–Bouldin index.
 This index thus defined is an average over all the i clusters, and hence a good measure of deciding how many clusters actually exists in the data is to plot it against the number of clusters it is calculated over.
 The number i for which this value is the lowest is a good measure of the number of clusters the data could be ideally classified into.
 This has applications in deciding the value of k in the kmeans algorithm, where the value of k is not known apriori.

+Soft version of Davies-Bouldin index

+Recently, the Davies–Bouldin index has been extended to the domain of soft clustering categories.
+This extension is based on the category clustering approach according to the framework of fuzzy logic.
+The starting point for this new version of the validation index is the result of a given soft clustering algorithm (e.g. fuzzy c-means), shaped with the computed clustering partitions and membership values associating the elements with the clusters.
+In the soft domain, each element of the system belongs to every classes, given the membership values.
+Therefore, this soft version of the Davies–Bouldin index is able to take into account, in addition to standard validation measures such as compactness and separation of clusters, the degree to which elements belong to classes.

 Implementations

-The SOM toolbox contains a MATLAB implementation.
-A MATLAB implementation is also available via the MATLAB Statistics and Machine Learning Toolbox, using the "evalclusters" command.
+The scikit-learn Python open source library provides an implementation of this metric in the sklearn.metrics module.

+R provides a similar implementation in its clusterSim package.

 A Java implementation is found in ELKI, and can be compared to many other clustering quality indexes.